Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Memory Space__

+TRIPLE MODULAR REDUNDANCY

+Single-event upsets can interrupt discrete logic, including processing.
+Triple modular redundancy (TMR) is a fault mitigation technique where logic is replicated three times, and the output of the logic is determined by a majority-vote.

 ## __Program Installation and Upgrade__
 Usually have a ground mock of the system to thoroughly test any software updates before upload to the satellite.